mikeonslow/elm-workshop/part2/README.md

 # Introduction to Elm (Part 2)

->Before getting started with this part, be sure to `cd` into the directory `part2` in your project
+>Before getting started with this part, be sure to `cd` into the directory `part2` in your project and open the `Main.elm` file

 In this part, we'll start off with the basic frame of the app and look at each section.